ZeroProphet/klefki/docs/_sources/index.rst.txt

 Welcome to zkp-playground!
 ==================================

-Klefki is a playground for researching elliptic curve group based cryptocoins, such as Bitcoin and Ethereum.
+zkp-playground is a library for researching elliptic curve group based cryptocoins, such as Bitcoin and Ethereum.
 All data types & structures are based on mathematical defination of abstract algebra.

 Usage